-Christianne Stotijn was supported by BBT between 2005 and 2009, when this page was last updated.
+Christianne Stotijn was supported by BBT between 2005 and 2009.

 A dream has come true: together with my pianist Joseph Breinl, I have always wanted to record the most stirring songs of Schubert, Berg and Wolf based on a theme of Magic and Imagination.
 Thanks to the Borletti-Buitoni Trust I have been able to realize this dream, in partnership with Onyx Records, at Potton Hall in Suffolk a wonderful place to record.
 It’s such a challenge to find somewhere to record a CD where there is supportive teamwork to enable space for creative inspiration.
 I spent the most wonderful days recording my first CD and I am now fully engaged in thinking of a new challenge for a second disc.
 The Borletti-Buitoni Trust has helped me enormously for which I am very, very grateful.